-The CAF should receive, from a Council or South Tyneside Homes Officer, a formal estimate of the cost of works and a summary of risks or service implications arising as a result of the proposed works.
+The CAF should receive, from a Council Officer, a formal estimate of the cost of works and a summary of risks or service implications arising as a result of the proposed works.

-The benefit to the wider community should be established and proposed to the Area Manager by the Elected Member, before a decision is sought by the CAF.
+The benefit to the wider community should be established and proposed to the Community and Place Development Team by the Elected Member, before a decision is sought by the CAF.